-• The Foundation's officers and directors were not indemnified during the entirety of Fiscal Year 2021.
-We determined the Foundation's insurance policy expired on May 22, 2021, and was not renewed until after the examination period.
+• The Foundation's officers and directors were not indemnified during the entirety of Fiscal Year 2022.
+We determined the Foundation's insurance policy expired prior to the examination period, and was not renewed until July 9, 2021.

 The Department of Veterans' Affairs Act (20 ILCS 2805/37(d)) requires the Board of Directors, as members of a public entity, to be represented and indemnified pursuant to the requirements of the State Employee Indemnification Act.